olafwrieden/patient-referral-form-recognizer/README.md

-# Form Recognizer: Patient Referral
+# Azure Form Recognizer: Patient Referrals

-> The purpose of this repository is to demonstrate the use of Azure Form Recognizer in evaluating a patient referral form sent between doctors and hospitals.
+> The purpose of this repository is to demonstrate the use of Azure Form Recognizer in evaluating a patient referral form sent from doctors and hospitals.
+It is assumed that doctors will attach a standarized coversheet when they refer a patient.

 ![Overview](./media/overview.png)